How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 Allow social sign-in

 Social sign-in gives your customers multiple sign-in options through accounts like their Google or Facebook accounts.
-This gives them a quicker checkout flow while giving you the chance to collect their details, such as their email addresses.
+This gives them a quicker checkout flow while allowing you to collect their details, such as their email addresses.

 Use password managers